balderdashy/sails-docs/concepts/ORM/Lifecyclecallbacks.md

 ### Overview

 Lifecycle callbacks are functions that are automagically called before or after certain _model_ actions.
-For example, we sometimes use lifecycle callbacks to automatically hash a password before creating or updating an `Account` model.
+For example, you might use lifecycle callbacks to automatically compute the value of a `fullName` attribute before creating or updating a `User` record.

 Sails exposes a handful of lifecycle callbacks by default.

-No lifecycle callbacks are run on bulk inserts of data using `createEach`.

 ##### Callbacks on `create`